geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-03/meeting-transcript.md

 Uh, yeah, let me, let me try to explain this in like, in like really simple terms for people here.
 So you know how like torch has different devices, right?
 You know how you can do like in torch, you could do like dot CUDA or dot CPU or dot MPS on Apple.
-So what the tiny grad backend is, is you copy and paste these three magical lines, which patches a new device into pytorch called tiny.
+So what the tinygrad backend is, is you copy and paste these three magical lines, which patches a new device into pytorch called tiny.
 And then you can do dot tiny in the same way you do dot CUDA.
-But the thing about dot tiny is it uses tiny grad.
+But the thing about dot tiny is it uses tinygrad.
 So if you have like a GPU that only has OpenCL support, for example, if you have a GPU that's like just OpenCL, there used to be no way at all to use that with PyTorch.
-But now you can use the tiny grad backend.
+But now you can use the tinygrad backend.
-The tiny grad backend will take the PyTorch and compile it into OpenCL code, which will run through the tiny grad OpenCL backend on the GPU. and then pass that back to Torch, you'll be able to run PyTorch programs with the TinyGrad backend everywhere TinyGrad supported, which includes some crazy targets like Qualcomm GPUs, Qualcomm DSPs, all these things.
+The tinygrad backend will take the PyTorch and compile it into OpenCL code, which will run through the tinygrad OpenCL backend on the GPU. and then pass that back to Torch, you'll be able to run PyTorch programs with the TinyGrad backend everywhere TinyGrad supported, which includes some crazy targets like Qualcomm GPUs, Qualcomm DSPs, all these things.
 But yeah, so hopefully everyone understands what it means when it's like actually go and try a PyTorch program with the TinyGrad backend.
 The three lines are a little annoying.